gcode01/Williamhaynes/README.md

-# lottochecker
+# William Haynes project
-Check lotto, powerball, megamillions numbers
+Check lotto megamillions numbers

 # Usage:
 Run with no args or -h to see usage.